Free Excel formula generator with syntax checker

 | F9 | Evaluate selected part of a formula in the formula bar. |

-Free Excel Formula Generator with Syntax Checker
+Introducing the Free Excel Formula Generator with Syntax Checker

 You write in plain English what you want to do with spreadsheets and get a useful, copyable formula.
 The Free Excel Formula Generator helps you build formulas for Excel and Google Sheets without having to remember all the functions, arguments, or separator rules.